UK-Pendyala/nasa-dashbaord/README.md

 - **Invalidation & Revalidation**:
   RTK Query supports tag-based invalidation and automatic refetching on focus, reconnect, or mount.
 Using Context API would require implementing custom fetch/cancel logic and manual cache management which is very complex.

-- **Ergonomics & Developer Experience (DX)**:
-  RTK Query offers co-located endpoints, generated hooks, built-in loading/error states, strong TypeScript types, and DevTools integration.
-In contrast, Context API scales poorly as state shapes and asynchronous flows become more complex.

-- **Performance**:
-  RTK Query minimizes re-renders by scoping subscriptions to specific queries.
-Context API, on the other hand, re-renders all consumers whenever its value changes unless the context is carefully split.

 #### my Choice